 Itching from dry skin

 Pruritus means itching.
-It can be caused by a number of disorders, including dry skin, skin disease, pregnancy, and rarely, cancer.
+It can be caused by dry skin, pregnancy and a number of disorders, including skin disease and, rarely, cancer.

 Who gets itching?

 Anyone can get pruritus but certain groups of people are more susceptible to the condition, including: